backstage/backstage/packages/integration-aws-node/README.md

     my-other-plugin.io/aws-dynamodb-table: 'arn:aws:dynamodb:us-east-2:123456789012:table/example-table'
 ```

-In your plugin, read the annotation value so that you can retrieve the credentials provider:
+In your plugin, read the annotation value so that you can retrieve the credential provider:

 ```typescript
 const MY_AWS_ACCOUNT_ID_ANNOTATION = 'my-plugin.io/aws-account-id';